BYRD: Corpus Christi Propers

 The festival will close with a semi-staged performance of Samson.
 Based on John Milton's tragedy and the Old Testament's Book of Judges, the title character is found in captivity after Dalila depletes his strength by cutting his hair.
 Handel's masterpiece utilizes metaphors of light and besieging darkness to a gripping re-telling of this famous story.
-John Irving leads a cast of Sumner Thompson, Megan Pachecano, Tim Parsons, and Dan Moore alongside the Ad Astra Chamber Choir and Festival Orchestra.
+John Irving leads a cast of James Reese, Megan Pachecano, Tim Parsons, and Dan Moore alongside the Ad Astra Chamber Choir and Festival Orchestra.

 The Young Artists with special guest, Nathan Hilger, will sing this beautiful mid-Renaissance mass.
 Not only is it historically relevant, but Josquin’s polyphony is sublimely stunning to experience live and during a complete mass.
 Like all Masses at the Basilica, this Mass is open to anyone who wishes to attend.